boltops-tools/pipedream/docs/_docs/dsl/pipeline/codebuild.md

 end
 ```

-In this form, we can explicitly set what the Action Name shows up as in the CodePipeline.
+In this form, we can explicitly set what the Action Name displays as in the CodePipeline.
 We can also set the CodeBuild project name explicitly.

+Note: You can mix and match the String form and the Hash form.
+Each item in the argument list gets evaluated and expanded out appropriately.

 ## Full Hash Form